This Used to Be My Playground: Recording and composition

 "This Used to Be My Playground" features a keyboard introduction, followed by the strings and the song starts.
 Musically, the song is set in the time signature of common time with a slow tempo of 77 beats per minute.
 It is composed in the key of G minor with Madonna vocals ranging from the chords of G_{3} to B♭_{4}.
 The song follows a basic sequence of Gm–F/G–E♭maj_{7}–Dm_{7}–Gsus–G as its chord progression.
 The chords have an unexpected flow in terms of the beginning and the ending, moving from E♭ down to Gm and momentarily to F major, then going back to the previous sequence again.
 The song has a lush, romantic quality, with the melody going through different ranges and peaks, and the verse and the chorus flow into each other, making it sound seamless.
 Madonna sings in subdued but expressive vocals, aided by the strings and background singers during the third verse.
 Towards the end the singer's voice is double tracked and produces little amount of roughness.
 Lyrically the song talks about Madonna revisiting the places from her childhood ("This used to be my playground / This used to be my childhood dream"), and evokes the songwriting on her fourth studio album, Like a Prayer (1989).
 The singer is in a dilemma between choosing the past and letting go, concluding that the latter is difficult ("Say goodbye to yesterday (the dream) / Those are words I'll never say (I'll never say))".
 The track ends abruptly with a sustained chord by the orchestra and Madonna uttering the line "Wishing you were here with me", which was addressed to her mother.
+Madonna revealed in an interview with The Village Voice that the song was inspired by her early club days in the 1980s in New York City and the friends (e.g. Martin Burgoyne) she lost to AIDS; the playground acting as a metaphor for the dance floor.